cudpp/cudpp/README.md

 This release (2.1) has been thoroughly tested on the following OSes.
 For more information, visit our [test results page](https://github.com/cudpp/cudpp/wiki/RegressionStatus2.1).

 - Windows 7 (64-bit) (CUDA 5.0)
-- Ubuntu Linux (64-bit) (CUDA 5.0)
+- Ubuntu Linux (64-bit) (CUDA 5.0, CUDA 5.5)
-- Mac OS X 10.8.3 (Snow Leopard/Lion, 64-bit) (CUDA 5.0)
+- Mac OS X 10.8.3 (Snow Leopard/Lion, 64-bit) (CUDA 5.0, CUDA 5.5)

 We expect CUDPP to build and run correctly on other flavors of Linux and Windows, but only the above are actively tested at this time.
-Version 2.1 does not currently support 32-bit machines.
+Version 2.1 does not currently support 32-bit operating systems.

 Requirements
 ------------

-CUDPP 2.1 requires at least CUDA 3.0, and has not been tested with any CUDA version < 3.2.
-CUDA 4.0 or higher is preferred.
-If you require an earlier CUDA version, then you should use CUDPP release 1.1.1.
+CUDPP 2.1 has not been tested with any CUDA version < 5.0.

 CUDA
 ====

-CUDPP is implemented in
+CUDPP is implemented in [CUDA C/C++](http://developer.nvidia.com/cuda).
-[CUDA C/C++](http://developer.nvidia.com/cuda).
 It requires the CUDA Toolkit.
 Please see the NVIDIA [CUDA](http://developer.nvidia.com/cuda) homepage to download CUDA as well as the CUDA Programming Guide and CUDA SDK, which includes many CUDA code examples.

 Design Goals